Breaking the Gossip Chain

 People gossip.
 They always have, and they always will.
 Gossiping is a conversational pastime shared by people and societies across the globe and throughout history.
 The problem with gossip, though, is that it is usually negative in nature and can become nothing more than a critical, belittling, hostile, and hurtful form of dialogue.

 Gossip is hard to avoid.
-Gossip also can become quite infectious.
-Before you even realize what is happening, you can get caught up and carried away by its swift, surging current.
-At the same time, it can be easy to forget the destructive power of gossip… how it can hurt… and humiliate… and shame.
+It can also be infectious.
+Before you even realize what’s happening, you can get caught up and carried away by the swift, surging current of gossip.
+At the same time, it can be easy to forget the destructive power of gossip… how it can hurt… how it can humiliate… and how it can shame.

 Yes, gossip will always exist.
-Yes, it is difficult to escape.
-But, there are a whole lot of things in the world that are a whole lot more interesting to talk about than the details, rumors, or secrets of somebody else’s life.
+Yes, it’s difficult to escape.
+But, there’s so much more in the world that’s a whole lot more interesting to talk about than the details, rumors, or secrets of somebody else’s life.
 Gossiping is a choice.
-We can choose not to gossip.
+We choose to gossip, and we can choose NOT to gossip.

-Always respect the privacy of others.
-It is really quite simple.
-You do not want people talking about the personal things in your life so do not talk about the personal things in anyone else’s life.
-Keep private information to yourself.
-If you respect other people's privacy, they will be much more likely to do the same for you.
+- Always respect the privacy of others.
+It’s really quite simple.
+If you don’t want people talking about the personal things in your life, don’t talk about the personal things in anyone else’s life.
+When someone confides in you with private information, keep it to yourself.
+If you respect other people’s privacy, they will be much more likely to do the same for you.

 - Do not engage.
 When someone comes to you with a piece of gossip, do not be an attentive audience.
 Do not react to what is said.
 Do not offer feedback or opinions.
 It is no fun to gossip with someone who does not join in.

 - Change the subject.
 Instead of taking part in gossip, talk about something else.
 Steer the conversation in a completely different direction or try to find something positive to say about the person who is the subject of the gossip.